scipy/scipy/doc/source/tutorial/stats.rst

 * moment: non-central moments of the distribution

-Lets take a normal RV as an example.
+Let's take a normal RV as an example.

     >>> norm.cdf(0)
     0.5